-According to the web documentarians at Know Your Meme, the term Supercut is defined as a video montage made of overused movie or TV platitudes.
 If you’re a real nerd like I am, you can dive straight into the genre’s history here.
-To spiral even further, you can find a full database of supercuts over at Supercut.org.
-All you really need to know is that I used these gigs to justify the embarrassing amount of time I spend watching Law & Order SVU on Netflix.
+To spiral even further, you can find a full database at Supercut.org.
+All you really need to know is that these gigs justified the embarrassing amount of time I spent watching Law & Order: SVU on Netflix.

 I started editing supercuts for AOL’s Welcome Page, which made me look successful in eyes of parents who still used AOL at the time.
-These covered all the hard-hitting topics (Animals Running on Treadmills, Frightening Santas, Double Rainbow Mashups) and solidified me as a person who knows a lot about the Internet.
+These covered all the hard-hitting topics (Claire Danes Cry Face, Animals on Treadmills, Cats Chasing Lasers) and solidified my status as “a person who knows about the Internet.”

 Since 2011, I’ve compiled and edited over 30 supercuts for web culture blogs Slacktory & My Damn Channel.
 I’ve also contributed supercuts and mashups to a television campaigns, including a series of tributes for Dexter’s final season.